Tuition and Financial Aid

 The WGU Bursar and Financial Aid offices are committed to assisting you with your student account needs; however, you as the student have the primary responsibility to make sure your tuition is paid on time each term.

 Application for financial aid is not a guarantee of funding.
-In the event a student is approved for financial aid and is under-funded or the student becomes ineligible for financial aid funds, the student is responsible for the financial obligation on his or her account.
-Regardless of the status of the financial aid file, it is the student’s responsibility to ensure that tuition and fees are paid by the appropriate deadline.
+In the event you are approved for financial aid and are under-funded or you become ineligible for financial aid funds you are responsible for the financial obligation on your account.
+Regardless of the status of your financial aid file, it is your responsibility to ensure that tuition and fees are paid by the appropriate deadline.

-WGU accepts cash, checks, and credit cards (Visa, MasterCard, Discover, and American Express) at no additional cost to the student through the online "Make a Payment" link in the student portal.
+WGU accepts cash, checks, web checks/EFT credit cards (Visa, MasterCard, Discover, and American Express) at no additional cost to the student through the online “Make or View Payments” link in the student portal.
 WGU does not accept post-dated checks.
 WGU will not hold any check for deposit past the date of the receipt of the check.
 WGU will not be responsible for any bank fees associated with the deposit of said check.

 Billing and Account Statements

-- Monthly account statements are delivered on approximately the 25th day of each month.
+Monthly account statement notifications are delivered on approximately the 25th day of each month.
+Notice of monthly account statements is delivered to myWGU student e-mail accounts.

-- Past-due accounts may be placed on financial hold for nonpayment.
-Failure to complete payment arrangements with WGU or make payment in full is grounds for administrative withdrawal.
+Past due accounts may be assessed a late fee and may be placed on financial hold for non-payment.
+Failure to complete payment or payment arrangements with WGU or make payment in full may result in administrative withdrawal.

 Automatic Enrollment Confirmation/Not Attending Cancellation for Renewal Term Students

-The student’s tuition for renewal terms will be automatically charged on the first day of the term.
-Thus, if the student will not be attending a subsequent term, it will be necessary for the student to indicate this by notifying his or her mentor by telephone or email prior to verification of academic activity for the term.
+The student's tuition for renewal terms will be automatically charged on the first day of the term.
+Thus, if the student will not be attending a subsequent term, it will be necessary for the student to indicate this by notifying their mentor by telephone or email prior to term enrollment for the term.

-Once the mentor has confirmed AAV (Academic Activity Verification) for the new term, the student will be liable for charges incurred.
+Once the student has completed term enrollment with the mentor, the student will be liable for charges incurred.

 Failure to meet financial obligations of any kind to the university may subject the student to suspension of future services including enrollment for subsequent terms.